 |---|---|---|---|---|

-The use cases fall into three categories: code assistants (GPT-5.4 mini excels in fast coding workflows, debugging loops, and frontend generation), sub-agents (in Codex, GPT-5.4 can delegate subtasks to GPT-5.4 mini using only 30% of the GPT-5.4 quota), and interface control (computer use), where GPT-5.4 mini quickly interprets screenshots of dense interfaces.
+Use cases fall into three categories: code assistants (GPT-5.4 mini excels in fast coding workflows, debugging loops, frontend generation), sub-agents (in Codex, GPT-5.4 can delegate subtasks to GPT-5.4 mini using only 30% of the GPT-5.4 quota), and interface control (computer use), where GPT-5.4 mini quickly interprets screenshots of dense interfaces.

 | Model | Availability | Input price | Output price | Context |